About Me

 Curious about how I make my pots?

-I hand build all of my pieces, which means I do not use the traditional wheel that everyone imagines as soon as I tell them that I am a potter, insert Ghost reference.
+I hand build most of my work using flat slabs of clay, or by using a process called slip casting, which means I do not use the traditional wheel that everyone imagines as soon as I tell them that I am a potter.

 So what does that mean?
 Keep reading...